DE LA SALLE SECONDARY SCHOOL BOMANA

 De La Salle Secondary School has 1200 male students and is situated on the outskirts of Port Moresby.
-It was established as a boys' boarding school by the Brothers in 1964, and is one of the oldest schools in the country.
-It then transferred to a boys' day school in 2009 and has been managed by lay principals for the last 17 years.
-In 2018, Br Antony Swamy was appointed Principal, and Br Thomas Yapo is the new Deputy Principal marking the De La Salle Brothers formal return to the administration of this school.
+It was established as a boys' boarding school by the Brothers in 1964 and is one of the oldest schools in the country.
+In 2009, the school converted to a boy's day school and has been managed by lay Principals for the last 17 years.
+In 2018, Br Antony Swamy was appointed Principal, and Br Thomas Yapo Deputy Principal, marking the De La Salle Brothers formal return to the administration of this school.

 Most of the students live in underprivileged, settlement communities in the nearby area, which have no access to basic amenities such as electricity and running water.
 Many come from single parent families and difficult circumstances.
-The school is proud to announce that there is an increasing number of graduates who are now continuing further studies at university and college.
+In recent times, the school has seen an increasing in the number of graduates who are now continuing further studies at universities and colleges.

 Support individual students in classes with literacy and numeracy.